akshith27hiremath/LiveMartODS/TESTING_GUIDE.md

 Once you've verified all these tests pass:
 1. ✅ Phase 2.2 is confirmed working
+2. ✅ OAuth authentication works (if configured)
-2. ➡️ Ready to proceed to Phase 2.3 (Product/Order/Payment routes)
+3. ➡️ Ready to proceed to Phase 2.3 (Product/Order/Payment routes)
-3. 📊 Can start building the frontend authentication UI
+4. 📊 Can start building the frontend authentication UI

 **Happy Testing! 🚀**